News about Brand New Alumni

 Sam Garrison is an Assistant State Attorney in Jacksonville, Florida, where he serves as a Senior Prosecutor in the Homicide and Major Crimes Division.
 He is a past Chair of Clay county’s Task Force on Sexual Assault and Domestic Violence.
 Sam received his law degree from the University of Illinois in 2001.
 He graduate from Samford with a degree in International Relations in 1998.
 Sam lives with his wife, Gayle Simpson Garrison, who also graduated from Samford in 1998, in Orange Park, Florida.
 They have two children, Mary Beth (5) and Jane (2).

-Kristen Straw is working on a Masters Degree in International Development at American University in Washington DC.
-During the summer of 2010, she worked in Washington for the International Rescue Committee, a human rights and development organization.
-She spent the years 2007 to 2009 in Ethiopia with the Peace Corps.
+Kristen Straw is a Program Management Specialist for WorldVision in their Humanitarian and Emergency Affairs department.
+She works mainly out of Ethiopia, managing US government-funded grants for Somali and Sudanese refugee response projects.
+She spent the years 2007 through 2009 in Ethiopia with the Peace Corps, and in2012 received a Masters Degree in International Development from American University in Washington DC.
+During the summer of 2010,she worked in Washington for the International Rescue Committee, a human rights and development organization.
 She graduated from Samford in 2007 with a degree in International Relations.

 From 2006 to 2010, Patrick Crandall served as an Intelligence Officer in the United States Marine Corps.
 He did two tours in Iraq serving on a Military Transition Team where he trained, mentored, advised, and operated with the newly formed Iraqi Army and acted as a liaison between Coalition and Iraqi Forces.
 Upon the expiration of his four year commitment, Patrick left the USMC to take a position at his church, The Fields in Carlsbad, CA, and to pursue graduate studies at Westminster Seminary in California.